Loading

 Australian demand is particularly high in premium cabins.
 This means Australia "definitely punches above its weight" in terms of passenger revenue, Mr Gergye said.

-It ranks closely behind Europe and North Asia as measured by revenue generated, even though those markets have about 90 and 100 flights per week, respectively.
+The country ranks closely behind Europe and North Asia as measured by revenue generated, even though those markets have about 90 and 100 flights per week, respectively.

 There is significant growth potential for Thai in the Australian market.
-Brisbane "features prominently on our radar," Mr Gergye said, although "it is a question of getting enough aircraft" to launch new routes.
+Brisbane "features prominently on our radar", Mr Gergye said, although "it is a question of getting enough aircraft" to launch new routes.

 Thai ordered 45 Boeing 787s in Feb-2024, but the first of these is not due until 2027.